CompCogNeuro/sims/ch3/inhib/README.md

 In this case, the network's weights are produced by generating random numbers with a mean of .25, and a uniform variance around that mean of .2.

-* Next, set the `TrainedWts` button on, do `Init` (this change does not take effect unless you do that, to initialize the network weights), and `Test Trial`.
+* Next, set the `TrainedWts` button on, do `Init` (this change does not take effect unless you do that, to initialize the network weights), and `Step Trial`.

 The weights are then initialized with the same mean but a variance of .7 using Gaussian (normally) distributed values.
 This produces a much higher variance of excitatory net inputs for units in the hidden layer.
 There is also an increase in the total overall weight strength with the increase in variance because there is more room for larger weights above the .25 mean, but not much more below it.